Leaky bucket: Comparison with the token bucket algorithm

 As can be seen, these two descriptions are essentially mirror images of one another: one adds something to the bucket on a regular basis and takes something away for conforming packets down to a limit of zero; the other takes away regularly and adds for conforming packets up to a limit of the bucket's capacity.
-So, is an implementation that adds tokens for a conforming packet and removes them at a fixed rate an implementation of the leaky bucket or of the token bucket?
-Similarly, which algorithm is used in an implementation that removes water for a conforming packet and adds water at a fixed rate?
-In fact both are effectively the same, i.e. implementations of both the leaky bucket and token bucket, as these are the same basic algorithm described differently.
-This explains why, given equivalent parameters, the two algorithms will see exactly the same packets as conforming or nonconforming.
-The differences in the properties and performance of implementations of the leaky and token bucket algorithms thus result entirely from the differences in the implementations, i.e. they do not stem from differences in the underlying algorithms.

-The points to note are that the leaky bucket algorithm, when used as a meter, can allow a conforming output packet stream with jitter or burstiness, can be used in traffic policing as well as shaping, and can be implemented for variable-length packets.
+Both are effectively the same as these are the same basic algorithm described differently.

 As a queue

 The leaky bucket as a queue is essentially a way of describing a simple FIFO buffer or queue that is serviced at a fixed rate to remove burstiness or jitter.
 A description of it is given by Andrew S. Tanenbaum, in (an older version of) his book Computer Networks as "The leaky bucket consists of a finite queue.
 When a packet arrives, if there is room on the queue it is appended to the queue; otherwise it is discarded.
 At every clock tick one packet is transmitted (unless the queue is empty)".
 An implementation of the leaky bucket as a queue is therefore always a form of traffic shaping function.

-As can be seen this implementation is restricted in that the packets are only ever transmitted at a fixed rate.
-To underline this, Tanenbaum also states that "The leaky bucket algorithm enforces a rigid output pattern at the average rate, no matter how bursty the [input] traffic is".
+As can be seen, this implementation is restricted in that the packets are only ever transmitted at a fixed rate.
+To underline this, Tanenbaum also states that "The leaky bucket algorithm enforces a rigid output pattern at the average rate, no matter how bursty the [input] traffic is."
 However, this assertion is only strictly true as long as the queue does not become empty: if the average arrival rate is less than the rate of clock ticks, or if the input is sufficiently bursty that the losses bring the rate of the remainder below the clock tick rate (i.e. gaps in the input stream are long enough and the queue is small enough that it can become empty), there will be gaps in the output stream.